Skip to main content

 Biography

-As well as working as an Associate Tutor at Birkbeck, Joyce is a post-doctoral researcher working on an ESRC funded project based at Queen Mary, University of London.
-Prior to taking up this research position in November 2021, Joyce was the Head of Assisted Transport for Transport for London (TfL), responsible for developing new strategic approaches to transport provision for older and disabled Londoners, who face barriers to using public transport.
-Before joining TfL, initially as an inaugural member of the TfL Board, Joyce was a researcher for a major trade union (the Transport and General Workers’ Union, now part of Unite).
+As well as working at Birkbeck, Joyce is Research Associate in the Centre for Decent Work at the University of Sheffield, working on a project examining changing work and employment in the parcel delivery sector.
+Prior to moving into an academic career, Joyce was the Head of Assisted Transport for Transport for London (TfL), responsible for developing new strategic approaches to transport provision for older and disabled Londoners, who face barriers to using public transport.
+Before joining TfL, Joyce was a senior trade union researcher for a major trade union (the Transport and General Workers’ Union, now part of Unite).

-Joyce’s PhD research examined the contribution being made by trade union equality representatives to union modernisation.
-It was undertaken part-time at Warwick Business School. whilst Joyce continued to work at TfL on London’s Assisted Transport strategy.
+Joyce’s PhD research examined the contribution being made by trade union equality representatives to union renewal and revitalisation.
 Joyce also holds an MSc in Occupational Psychology, from Birkbeck (University of London) and a BSc in Psychology (Newcastle University).

 Research interests